AdobeDocs/experience-platform.en/help/query-service/ui/parameterized-queries.md

 ---
 title: Parameterized Queries
-description: Learn how to parameterize queries in the Adobe Experience Platform UI.
+description: Learn how to use parameterized queries in the Adobe Experience Platform UI.
 ---
 # Parameterized queries

 >[!IMPORTANT]
 >
->The parameterized queries UI feature is currently available in a **limited release only** and not available to all customers.
+>The parameterized queries UI feature is available in a **limited release only** and not available to all customers.

 Query Service supports the use of parameterized queries in the Query Editor.
-With parameterized queries you can now use placeholders for parameters and add the parameter values at execution time.
-This allows you to work with dynamic data where you don't know what the values will be until the statement is executed.
-Or prepare your queries ahead of time and reuse them for similar purposes.
-This saves considerable effort as you avoid creating distinct SQL queries for each use case.
+With parameterized queries, you can now use placeholders for parameters and add the parameter values at execution time.
+Placeholders allow you to work with dynamic data where you don't know what the values will be until the statement is executed.
+You can also prepare your queries ahead of time and reuse them for similar purposes.
+Reusing queries saves considerable effort as you avoid creating distinct SQL queries for each use case.

 ## Prerequisites

-Before continuing with this guide, please read the [Query Editor UI guide](./user-guide.md).
+Before continuing with this guide, read the [Query Editor UI guide](./user-guide.md).
 The Query Editor guide provides detailed information on how to write, validate, and run queries for customer experience data within the Experience Platform user interface.

 >![NOTE]
 >
 >Parameterized queries are not supported inside inline/nested templates beyond their immediate parent level.
-If an inline template is called within a parameterized query, and that inline template uses a parameter, the query will not work.
+Parameterized queries only work when used in the original template or within a direct child inline template.

 ## Parameterized query syntax {#syntax}